isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 using the same SQL as the August query.
 I've put that query in this `github gist <https://gist.github.com/Gibbsdavidl/8a20097aaf8bece8fc586310795b54da>`_.

-And you can find the associated shiny app, using the same layout from August, where we plot the F distribution and show a comparison of means.
+And you can find the associated Shiny app, using the same layout from August, where we plot the F distribution and show a comparison of means.
 You can find that `here <https://isb-cgc.shinyapps.io/mutstatusexpranova/>`_.